 Each student has approximately 120 calendar days to complete their externship.
-Any modular student who does not complete externship training within 120 calendar days should meet with the Academic Dean to approve the time remaining to complete the externship.
+Any modular student who does not complete externship training within 120 calendar days should meet with the Academic Dean/Director of Education to approve the time remaining to complete the externship.

-Students who drop from externship either prior to starting or during externship and/or delay the completion of their externship for more than 30 days from the last day of attendance may need to have (at the discretion of the Program Chair) their skills evaluated by a program instructor or chair prior to re-entry to ensure they are still competent to perform skills safely in the externship setting.
+Students who drop from externship either prior to starting or during externship and/or delay the completion of their externship for more than 30 days from the last days of attendance must have their skills evaluated by a program instructor or director/chair prior to re-entry to ensure they are still competent to perform skills safely in the externship setting.